Share your thoughts on the NEXUS website and the Faculty Knowledge Base.

 Getting Started with Qwickly Attendance

-Qwickly Attendance enables faculty to take attendance that is automatically graded in the Blackboard Grade Center.
+Qwickly Attendance enables faculty to take attendance that is automatically graded in the Blackboard Ultra Gradebook.
 Instructors can take attendance using an attendance list on screen or allow students to check in on their own browser.

 Follow the steps in this brief Setup Guide as well as the Course Settings Overview and watch the First Time Setup video below to get started with the basics of Qwickly Attendance.